Can-tech/AI-Gen-Website-Next/README.md

-  # Simple Website
+  # A Simple Website
-  An figma design direclty converted into react components by using the AI tool Locofy.
-JSM video exercise.
+  A figma design direclty converted into react components by using the AI tool Locofy.
+From the JSM video tutorial.